Women at German universities: Founding stages of universities / Medieval universities

 From the 12th century onwards, universities were first founded based on customary law, then after 1350 universities were also established as the territorial lord's endowment.
 During these initial stages, the social conditions of the Middle Ages led to the establishment of universities as a purely masculine domaine.

 Many universities emerged from cathedral schools for future priests.
 Therefore, university lecturers belonged to the clergy and had to live in celibacy (only since 1452 have medical doctors been officially allowed to marry).
 Additionally, students had to go through a basic clerical education in the Seven Liberal Arts in order to continue their studies; graduating from the Faculty of the Arts included a lower ordination.
 This way women were implicitly excluded from university studies because, due to the oath of secrecy attributed to Paul's first letter to the Corinthians, they were not allowed to be ordained.

 The Schola Medica Salernitana, which was founded in 1057 and remained a purely medical college, allowed women to study.
 Names of female medical doctors of this college have been verified.
-Trota von Salerno for example, presumably at the beginning of the early 12th century, worked as a practical doctor at the school in Salerno.
+Trota of Salerno for example, presumably at the beginning of the early 12th century, worked as a practical doctor at the school in Salerno.
 She wrote several treatises on medical practice in general and on gynecology in particular.
 One of the works published at the Schola Medica Salernitana in the 12th century includes texts from the school's seven masters (magistri), among which Trota's teachings may be found.
 In the 13th century, a Jewish woman called Rebekka was awarded a doctorate in Salerno as one of the first female doctors ever.
 Hence, individual schools allowed women to study and teach medicine.